Way of Life Literature

 This is published by Jerry Falwell’s Liberty University and was previously called the Liberty Annotated Study Bible.

-- Good cross references, concordance, color maps, harmony of the gospels, conservative introduction to the books, doctrinal studies; prophecies, miracles and parables of Christ, archaeological research proving the accuracy of the Bible, weights and measures, and biographies.
+It has good cross references, concordance, color maps, a harmony of the Gospels, conservative introductions to each book, doctrinal studies, prophecies, the miracles and parables of Christ, archaeological research proving the accuracy of the Bible, weights and measures, and biographies.
 The notes are written from a baptistic, non-Calvinist, dispensational, pre-tribulational viewpoint.

-There are some critical notes, such as the note at Daniel 3:25 “like the Son of God” - “Or a son of the gods,” or at Mark 16:9-20 -- “Ancient manuscripts contain two different endings for Mark.
-While some suggest that Mark did indeed intend for his gospel to end at verse 8, it ends on a note of fear and lacks a clear Resurrection account.
+There are some critical notes, such as the one at Daniel 3:25, which says, “like the Son of God” - “Or a son of the gods,” or the one at Mark 16:9-20, which says, “Ancient manuscripts contain two different endings for Mark. ..
 In light of the uncertainty attached to verses 9-20, it may be advised to take care in basing doctrine upon them...”